-The Aaron M. Chaney residence is a single-family dwelling comprising four bedrooms and two bathrooms.
+The Aaron M. Chaney residence is a single-family dwelling comprised of four bedrooms and two bathrooms.
 It is situated on a slightly sloped lot, descending from the northwest to the southeast, with a rectangular configuration and a chamfered west corner.
-The property includes shared driveway access from the street.
+The property includes shared driveway access from the street, located on the southern corner of the property stretching perpendicular towards Mamalahoa Place.
+The driveway access has the TMK 190080150000 and is not subject to this application.

-Located on the west-facing Nu'uanau mountainside, the residence lies in a single family residential neighborhood immediately adjacent to the Pali Highway to the northwest and connects via Mamalahoa Place to the Old Pali Road, which terminates approximately one block north.
-The driveway is shared with 36 Mamalahoa Place and abuts a private drive to the north, which has no direct access to the property.
+Located on the west-facing Nu'uuanu mountainside, the dwelling is part of a single-family residential neighborhood with Pali Highway immediately adjacent to the northwest.
+The residence is along Mamalahoa Place and connects southeast to Old Pali Road which terminates approximately one block to the southeast of the home.

 The structure is oriented perpendicular to the lot boundaries.
-Initially configured in a weak L-shape, the residence was expanded in 1962 with an addition designed by original architect Alfred Preis, resulting in a T-shaped plan, with the long axis parallel to the northern property boundary.
+Initially configured in a weak L-shape, the original residence from 1950 was expanded in 1962 with an addition designed by original architect Alfred Preis, resulting in a T-shaped plan, with the long axis parallel to the northern property boundary.